 Peasgoods has a significant place in the hearts of Penzance people, as the home of Sir Humphrey Davy, and base for some of his experiments, so people felt very sad when the shop was left empty for over a year.
 Pop Up Penzance enabled some very exciting initiatives take place in the shop, including the Humphry Davy Experiment – a public consultation about ways of celebrating the great man of our town and developing visitor attractions.
 Another highlight was the theatrical production Grandfather Frost’s Christmas Depot, created by Mercurial Wrestler with Pop Up Penzance.
 Children and their families had the chance to meander through magical woodlands and parcel depots on four floors of this building in order to hear the story of why Grandfather Frost was delivering parcels from Penzance rather than the North Pole.

-This space has worked very well in season, but out of season, it was left empty, which gave the opportunity for a temporary occupation for Pop Up Tate.
+This space has worked very well in season, but out of season, it was left empty, which gave the opportunity for a temporary occupation for Pop Up Tate, a drop in art workshop for young people run by Emma Wilson in collaboration with Tate St Ives.
 No losses, lots of gains.

-Our current location and the space for Mr Foxes Winter Hop, our first fantastic Christmas Window, a series of Christmas craft workshops for children and some pre-Christmas craft sales.
-It has also housed the very important Neighbourhood Plan consultation, and was the home of the Green Party in the run up to the elections Amnesty International.
+Our current location and the space for Mr Foxes Winter Hop, our first fantastic Christmas Window (by Kate Beckley and Rowena Zoro), a series of Christmas craft workshops for children and some pre-Christmas craft sales.
+It has also housed the very important Neighbourhood Plan consultation, and was the home of the Green Party in the run up to the elections.
+Other users have been Amnesty International, Morrab Library, various schools and Penwith College, Porthcurno Museum, Penlee House, Jubilee Pool, Golowan Festival and it was HQ for the Man Engine visit to Penzance as well as being home to our own Penzance Youth Market among many others.
 Our landlord in this property, who is based far away, is particularly happy that we are keeping the property secure and in good order.